-Generally, employees not exempt from the overtime provisions of the FLSA shall be compensated for overtime for all hours actually worked in excess of forty in any one work week, regardless of the employee's regularly scheduled work day.
+Generally, employees not exempt from the overtime provisions of the FLSA shall be compensated for overtime for all hours actually physically worked in excess of forty in any one work week, regardless of the employee's regularly scheduled work day.
 Sick leave, vacation leave, personal days, compensatory time, holidays and other paid and unpaid leaves shall not be considered hours worked for purposes of overtime compensation.
+One exception is that non-exempt employees are eligible for overtime for hours physically worked on a holiday regardless of the number of hours worked in the workweek.
 Overtime shall be compensated at a rate of one and one-half times the employee's regular rate of pay for actual overtime worked.
+Department heads shall make every effort to limit the accrual of overtime.